ccxt/ccxt/wiki/Manual.md

-   'pnl ': 310,                 // float, the sum of the realizedPnl and the unrealizedPnl, can be negative 'liquidationPrice': 19850,   // float, the price at which collateral becomes less than maintenanceMargin 'status': 'open',            // string, can be "open", "closed" or "liquidating" 'settlementCurrency': 'USDT' // will be the quote for linear contracts and the base for inverse contracts }
+   'pnl ': 310,                 // float, the sum of the realizedPnl and the unrealizedPnl, can be negative 'liquidationPrice': 19850,   // float, the price at which collateral becomes less than maintenanceMargin 'status': 'open',            // string, can be "open", "closed" or "liquidating" }
 ```
 Positions allow you to borrow money from an exchange to go long or short on an market.
 Some exchanges require you to pay a funding fee to keep the position open.